deep-org/website/content/docs-workshops/esa-workshop2021/02_trex.markdown

                            solar.time=F,
                            ref.add=FALSE,
                            df=FALSE,
-                           tz.force=TRUE)
+                           tz.force=FALSE)
 head(sensor_raw_10min)
 ## 2015-01-01 00:00:00 2015-01-01 00:10:00 2015-01-01 00:20:00 2015-01-01 00:30:00
 ##                  NA                  NA                  NA                  NA
 ## 2015-01-01 00:40:00 2015-01-01 00:50:00
 ##                  NA                  NA

-# now that the data has been checked on can adjust the start and the end time of the series or alter the temporal resolution
+# now that the data has been checked, we can adjust the start and the end time of the time series or alter the temporal resolution
 ?dt.steps
 sensor_raw_1h <- dt.steps(input=sensor_raw_10min,
                          start = "2015-04-01 00:00:00",